Back To Search Results

 Treatment / Management

-An initial procedure called the Yasui procedure can be undertaken soon after birth if there is an option for biventricular repair with an existing VSD.
+Initially, the Yasui procedure can be undertaken soon after birth if biventricular repair is available for an existing VSD.
 In patients with a left ventricle that is not hypoplastic due to an existing VSD, a conduit is created from the left ventricle into the pulmonary artery through the VSD.
 The pulmonary artery is transected, and the proximal portion is anastomosed to the aorta.
 The distal portion of the pulmonary artery is attached via a valved conduit to the right ventricle.
-This procedure is high-risk, but it initially allows for biventricular physiology and complete correction.[10][11](B2)
+This procedure is high-risk but initially allows for biventricular physiology and complete correction.[10][11](B2)

 The methodology for choosing one surgical approach versus another is complex and continues to be debated.
 Biventricular repair, either in single versus staged operations, continues to have improving outcomes and compares favorably to univentricular palliation.[12][14]
 Conduit reintervention continues to be the main cause of postprocedure intervention, even though techniques in conduit placements and materials continue to advance.[11](B2)